Alliance Office of Professional Development (AOPD)

 Health & Safety Guidelines

-Alliance for Kids- Joint Initiatives (JI) has developed the following health and safety guidelines for staff and guests related to Coronavirus (COVID-19).
-In an effort to take every precaution and prioritize health and safety, AFK-JI has put in place the following guidelines for all training, meetings, and professional development:
+In an effort to take every precaution and prioritize health and safety, Alliance for Kids/JI I has put in place the following guidelines for all training, meetings, and professional development conducted in person.

 Professional Development Opportunities